MD-Studio/MDStudio_SMARTCyp/README.md

     docker pull mdstudio/mdstudio_smartcyp
     docker run --name mdstudio_smartcyp -p 8081:8081 <container ID>

+or custom build the MDStudio SMARTCyp Docker container by cloning the MDStudio_SMARTCyp GitHub repository and run:

+    docker build MDStudio_SMARTCyp/ -t mdstudio/mdstudio_smartcyp
+    docker run -p 8081:8081 mdstudio/mdstudio_smartcyp

-Or download/clone the MDStudio_SMARTCyp repository and install locally using pip.
+or download/clone the MDStudio_SMARTCyp repository and install locally using pip.
 The repository comes equipped with the [SMARTCyp](https://smartcyp.sund.ku.dk/mol_to_som) software but for using [PLANTS](https://uni-tuebingen.de/de/37876) docking and [SPORES](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/pharmazie-und-biochemie/pharmazie/pharmazeutische-chemie/pd-dr-t-exner/research/spores/) structure preparation functionality you will need to obtain and copy the executables to the mdstudio_smartcyp/bin/